-This popular Asian bakery style birthday cake has soft and fluffy layers of cake, wrapped in light fresh unstabilized whipped cream frosting, which is then studded with plenty of fresh seasonal berries.
-The takeaway, this is the perfect cake for those who don’t have a huge sweet tooth, but still want to enjoy a little dessert.
+This popular Asian bakery-style birthday cake has soft and fluffy layers of cake, wrapped in light fresh unstabilized whipped cream frosting, which is then studded with plenty of fresh seasonal berries.
+The takeaway is the perfect cake for those who don’t have a huge sweet tooth but still want to enjoy a little dessert.

 Truthfully speaking, I’m what I’ve coined cake select.
 I love cake, but not all cakes equally.
 Because I’m more of a savory person, when I have cake, I want that cake to be great.
 And let’s face it, not all cakes are worth the calories.
 This, I can assure you, is a great cake.